nextgis/docs_ngmobile/source/editing.rst

    Creating a line.

-After adding a line button 1 on the bottom toolbar will change from "tick" to "floppy".
-After pressing it edits will be saved and attributes editing form will open (see :numref:`ngmobile_input_form_attributes_pic`)
+After new line is added, icon 1 in Bottom toolbar will change from "tick" to "floppy".
+Pressing floppy icon will save a new line and open Attributes editing form (see :numref:`ngmobile_input_form_attributes_pic`)

-Creating a polygon
+Adding a polygon
 ^^^^^^^^^^^^^^^^^^

-To create a polygon select a polygon vector layer from the layers tree (see :numref:`ngmobile_select_layer_dialogtch_pic`) and select button 3 in the edit toolbar from the bottom of screen (see :numref:`ngmobile_edit_polygon1_pic`).
+To add a polygon to an existing layer first select a vector layer with polygon geometry (see :numref:`ngmobile_select_layer_dialogtch_pic`).
+Then press icon 3 in Bottom toolbar (see :numref:`ngmobile_edit_polygon1_pic`).

 .. figure:: _static/ngmobile_edit_polygon.png
    :name: ngmobile_edit_polygon1_pic